Please read the following parking rules and regulations before purchasing a permit.

 |ELCAP student||$29||Purchase now|

-Parking permits for Fall Quarter will be available starting September 1st.
+Parking permits for Fall Quarter will be available in-store and online on September 1st.

 Why did my parking permit fee increase?